 Religious Education (RE)

-RE in our school seeks to promote knowledge, understanding, respect and tolerance of the beliefs and practices of all faiths, with particular reference to Christianity and Judaism.
+RE in our school seeks to promote knowledge, understanding, respect and tolerance of the beliefs and practices of all faiths, with particular reference to Christianity and Islam in EYFS.

 PSHE (Personal, Social, Health And Economic Education)

 This is an important and integral part of school.
 It supports pupils to gain the skills and knowledge and understanding to lead confident, independent lives and to become informed, active and responsible citizens.